ids1024/whitakers-words-android/README.md

 Compiling
 ---------

-### Donloading or building the words executable and data files
+### Downloading or building the words executable and data files

 Building the Ada code is problematic, since Android's NDK only supports C and C++.
 The `words` directory has scripts for building a copy of GCC with Ada support, targeting Android.
 Moreover, it has data files that need to be build, and potentially differ by architecture.
 So the build script here uses `qemu` to generate those.